 Venture across the river for a visit to Tiber Island where you’ll see the historic church and cemetery.
 Stroll down alongside the River Tiber and explore Trastevere, a funky bohemian area of Rome.
 As you visit the Basilica di Santa Maria in Trastevere, ask to see the secret mosaics from 1AD, hidden in a mysterious private room.

 Discover more of Rome’s cuisine at a classic trattoria Romana.

 Day 6: Travel to Tivoli

-Today you’ll explore more of Italy as you take an exciting day trip out of Rome via train to two World Heritage Sites in Tivoli, including the Emperor Hadrian’s colossal country estate.
+Today you’ll get a taste of the Italian gems that lie outside Rome.
+Take an exciting day trip out via train to two World Heritage Sites in Tivoli, including the Emperor Hadrian’s colossal country estate.
 Return to Rome in the late afternoon.
-Now you’re back in Rome, enjoy dinner and watch a stand-up comedy show.

 Once you’re had dinner, finish your trip in a memorable way: with a stand-up comedy show!

 It might be home time, but it’s not over.
 Rome’s vibrant culture, history and art will follow you back to the classroom…and beyond!